Skip to main content

 • Itching

 These are not all the possible side effects.
-If you experience any side effects, tell your healthcare provider.
+Talk to your healthcare provider about any side effects you experience.

 Support & Resources